abdelazizmr/abdelazizmr/README.md

 - 👋 Hi, I’m @abdelazizmr
-- 👀 I’m interested in programing
+- 👀 I’m interested in programing and computer science
-- 🌱 I’m currently learning python
+- 💻 I'm on my way to be a fullstack developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Feel comfortable to check my humble projects
-- 📫 How to reach me ...

 <!---
 abdelazizmr/abdelazizmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.